 Arrange the pears slices in a spiral in the prepared baking dish.
 Pour the batter over the pears.

 Place the baking dish in the center of the oven.
 Bake until the batter is firm and the top is golden, about 25 to 30 minutes.

 Remove to a rack to cool.
-Once lukewarm sprinkle on the powder sugar.
+Once lukewarm, sprinkle on the powdered sugar.

 Visit my Amazon Storefront for my selection of favorite kitchen essentials.
 I only recommend equipment that I use and love.

 Originally published on December 5, 2016.
 Updated on December 5, 2022.